shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/18/template/README.md

-# Make Balances Configurable
+# Make System Pallet Generic

-There is nothing new to learn in this step, just repeating the same process we did for our System Pallet for the Balances pallet.

-In this case, our `Config` trait will only have two associated types: `AccountId` and `Balance`.

-For this step, try to avoid looking at the solution, and instead refer to the changes you made to get the System Pallet configurable.

-1. Define the `Config` trait which will have your associated types.
-2. Make sure these types have their trait constraints defined in `Config`.
-3. Update your `struct Pallet` to use `T: Config` and reference your types using the `T::` syntax.
-4. Update all of your functions to use the `T::` syntax.
-5. Update your test, creating a struct `TestConfig`, and implementing `Config` for it, and using it to instantiate your `Pallet` struct.
-6. Go to your `main.rs` file, and implement `balances::Config` for the `Runtime` struct.
-7. Update your `Runtime` definition to instantiate `balances::Pallet` with `Self`.

-If you have made it this far, I think it is fair to say you have made it over the hardest part of this tutorial, and the hardest part of using Rust in Substrate.

-It is important to take a step back and remember that while these abstractions make your code a bit more complicated to fully understand, it also makes your code extremely flexible, at zero cost to performance and safety thanks to the Rust compiler.
+Now that you have some practice with the Balances Pallet, let's do the same task for the System Pallet.

+1. In this case we need to make System generic over `AccountId`, `BlockNumber`, and `Nonce`.

+2. You will also need to figure out the trait constraints needed for these types to be compatible with the logic you have previously written.
+The compiler is your friend here to help you navigate everything.

+3. Update your tests.

+4. Finally move your type definitions to your `main.rs` file and update your `Runtime`.

+Make sure everything compiles and all tests pass after this step.

+If you need help, I recommend to look at your Balances Pallet rather than the solution for this step.
+All of the patterns are the same as before, so it is better that you start to connect the dots yourself rather than relying on the solution.

+If you struggled here, it is a good opportunity to take a pause and re-review generic types from other examples across the Rust ecosystem.